-Entire families buried as Guatemalans battle to recover the dead after volcano eruption
+Guatemalans struggle to recover the dead buried by volcano eruption

 "Basically there's no houses left, and to my assumption there's nobody left there ... except the people doing the search and rescue," he said.
 "The sad news is there's a bunch of recovery of bodies of children and adults there."

-Guatemala is in a state of mourning that will last three days while officials say more eruptions could be on the way.
+Guatemala is observing three days of official mourning.
+Officials said more eruptions could be on the way.

 So far, 17 people who died have been identified, according to Guatemala's National Institute of Forensic Sciences.
 Most of the victims were from the city of Hunapu in Escuintla state.